allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 **Videos to watch before Friday's SEPA and Citizen Science breakout Q & A**

-- Citizen science highlights by Dr.Jennifer Couch
+- [Citizen science highlights](https://citscibio.org/) by Dr.Jennifer Couch
+  -(Watch first as it will give an overview of the SEPA program)

 - Presentations from the [SEPA program](https://nihsepa.org/) project leaders